ericcastro/ECStretchableHeaderView/README.md

 	// the header will expand up to 320 pixels tall when scrolling down headerView.maxHeight = 320.0f;

-	// the header will shrink up to 100 pixels tall when scrolling up headerView.minHeight = 100.0f;
+	// the header will shrink down to 100 pixels tall when scrolling up headerView.minHeight = 100.0f;

     // for demo purposes we programmatically create